Rick's Free Auto Repair Advice

 Curb impact broken inner tie rod end off the end of the steering rack

-Never squeeze a tie rod end with a pliers to check for play—that technique can permanently damage a perfectly good tie rod end.
-Instead, raise the vehicle and place it on jack stands.
-Holding the tire at the 3:00 and 9:00 position wiggle the tire while watching for movement at the tie rod ends.
+Raise the vehicle and place it on jack stands.
+Holding the tire at the 3:00 and 9:00 positions, wiggle the tire while watching for movement at the inner and outer ends.
 There should be no noticeable movement.
+Also, push up and down on the outer unit to check for play.
+Any play is a sign of a worn tie rod.

-To learn more about steering systems and tie rod replacement cost see these posts:
+To learn more about steering systems replacement cost see these posts:

 For more information on power steering fluid, read this post